solidify/ContinousDelivery-DeepDive/Exercises/lab-02-rm.md

 ## Create Production environment
 Now that the Test environment is configured, we need to add the production environment.
 The deployment steps should be identical to the Test environment, we only need to specify different configuration values.
-Therefor, we can quickly create the production environment by cloning the Test environment.
+Therefore, we can quickly create the production environment by cloning the Test environment.
 This will copy all the settings, and then we can just change the production values.

-1. Click on the context menu for the *Test* environment and select *Clone environment".
+1. Click on the context menu for the *Test* environment and select *Clone environment*.

 2. In the Pre-deployment approval select *Specific users* and browse to your own account